1. Who holds ownership of the copyright to a CUHK thesis or dissertation?

 Before September 2008, CUHK retained the copyright of all theses and dissertations of its postgraduate students.
 Any person(s) intending to use part or the whole of any thesis or dissertation submitted before September 2008 in a publication has to seek permission from the Dean of the Graduate School.

 Since September 2008, the authors of theses or dissertations hold the copyright.
-However, to provide wider accessibility of theses or dissertations for scholastic and academic purposes, all postgraduate students have to agree to grant CUHK a worldwide irrevocable, non-exclusive right to digitize and make their work available for scholastic and academic purposes provided that proper acknowledgment of authorship is given.
+However, to provide wider accessibility of theses or dissertations for scholastic and academic purposes, all postgraduate students have to agree to grant CUHK the worldwide irrevocable, non-exclusive rights to digitize and make their work available for scholastic and academic purposes provided that proper acknowledgment of authorship is given.

 2. How do I request permission to publish all or part of my thesis or dissertation?